Common Ailments Service 2018

 - Formulary and protocol updates – Due to some product licencing changes, and alignment with CCG prescribing formularies, there have been changes within a number of the protocols, so please ensure that you familiarise yourself with these.

 A list of those pharmacies providing the service is shared with a variety of stakeholders and is updated on a regular basis.
-Therefore can I please request that if you wish to provide the service from 1st April 2018, that you return the signed agreement form at your earliest opportunity, and before 31st March 2018.
+Therefore can I please request that if you wish to provide the service from 1st April 2018, that you return the signed agreement form at your earliest opportunity.

 As described above the Pharmacy First Common Ailments Service will be relaunched as from 1st April 2018; the details were communicated to pharmacy contractors by NHS England – a copy of the revised Service Level Agreement (SLA) can be found below.
 The agreement sign-up form must be returned to Andy Pickard as soon as possible; note if your pharmacy is one of the CCA companies’ branches (Asda, Boots, Lloyds, Rowlands, Well, Superdrug, Tesco, Sainsburys, Morrisons) then the sign-up form will be completed by your head office or line manager, please check with them BEFORE completing the form yourself.